IPA-KUT-CL/ret/README.md

 5. Launch ret application by `roslaunch ret ret_application robot:=prbt sim:=false`, add attribute `prompt:=true` if needed

+### Bringup (prbt)
+1. Connect pc with robot by both internet cable and USB, set the PCI connection to prbt with `IP: 169.254.60.100, Netmask: 255.255.255.0`, check the connection by `ping 169.254.60.100`

+2. Set the can connection to robot by `sudo ip link set can0 up type can bitrate 1000000`, when reboot the robot, better to set the can down by `sudo ip link set can0 down` and bring it up again
+3. Start the RET Server script as described above

+4. launch the robot controller and rviz by `roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=false pipeline:=ompl`

+5. Launch ret application by `roslaunch ret ret_application robot:=prbt sim:=false`, add attribute `prompt:=true` if needed

+### Simulation (prbt)
+prerequisites same as bringup prbt
+1. launch the robot controller and rviz by `roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=true pipeline:=ompl`
+2. launch the ret application by `roslaunch ret ret_application robot:=prbt sim:=true`, add attribute `prompt:=true` if needed
 ### TODOS

 - [x] Update the RET Application code from the current simple square movement logic into the complete button masher logic